Prunoideae/MitoFlex/README.md

 # MitoFlex

 MitoFlex is a Python3 based toolkit designated for mitochondrial genome assembling, it's inspired from [MitoZ](https://github.com/linzhi2013/MitoZ), but with improved performance and result quality.
-And also it implemented a both easy and flexible mechanism for extending the program feature.
-It accepts both single-end and pair-end data, and follows a filter-assemble-annotate-visualize workflow to output results.
-Working mechanism is highly flexible and can be easily configured here.
+And also it implemented a both easy and flexible mechanism to extend the program feature.
+It accepts both single-end and pair-end data, and follows an already set workflow to output results.
+Working mechanism is highly flexible and can be easily reconfigured here.

 # 1. System requirements